michaelyatco/choredoor/ChoreDoor2.md

 Let's build a Milestone Project utilizing all the HTML, CSS, and JavaScript concepts covered in the previous modules of your **Web Development Path**!

 ###Project Overview
 Your mission is to construct a single-page website that plays a fully-functional game.
-You will see how HTML, CSS, and JavaScript interact harmoniously to produce a dynamic website and hopefully, you'll have fun along the way!
+You will see how **HTML**, **CSS**, and **JavaScript** interact harmoniously to produce a dynamic website and hopefully, you'll have fun along the way!

 ### 2. What's in store?
 More doors!